luxonis/depthai-docs-website/source/pages/tutorials/first_steps.rst

 Change input camera to left/right (OAK-D only)
 ##############################################

-To run the demo script and get a preview from left camera, run
+To run the demo script and get a preview from the left camera, run

 .. code-block:: bash